AminTechno/frontend-nanodegree-arcade-game/README.md

-# Keep calm and move around the bugs
+# Keep calm and avoid the bugs

 frontend-nanodegree-arcade-game
 ===============================

 ### 1st - HOW to RUN the GAME
+Open the [Arcade-Game](https://bluessista.github.io/frontend-nanodegree-arcade-game/) (<-- by clicking the link) in the Browser.
+Otherwise you can download or clone the game from [this Github repo](https://github.com/bluessista/frontend-nanodegree-arcade-game) and open the index.html file in your browser.

-Open the [Arcarde-Game](https://bluessista.github.io/frontend-nanodegree-arcade-game/) The Game will start with your first move.
-A move is when you press one of your arrow keys on the keyboard.
+The Game will start with your first move.
+A move is when you press your arrow keys on the keyboard.

 ### 2nd - HOW to PLAY the GAME
 You are the little Girl on the grass.